prayas-arora/web-scraping-data-retrieval-and-plotting/README.md

 # Data-Retreival-and-Plotting
 A script to download the Fortune top 10 E.U corporations by revenue (2016) from Wikipedia and perform operations to make sense and retrieve information from the data.

--->
-Task:
+Task1:
-Data retrieval and plotting:
+Data retrieval and plotting.
 1. Write a script to download the Fortune top 10 E.U corporations by revenue (2016) table under the “Companies” section.
 URL: https://en.wikipedia.org/wiki/Economy_of_the_European_Union